AlexisPidlaoan/neu-library-concept/README.md

 ### 1. Student Entry (Terminal Mode)
 - **ID Verification**: Student enters their ID (e.g., `21-12345-678`).
 - **First-Time Users**: If the ID isn't linked, the student is prompted to sign in with their Google account once to verify their identity.
+Alternatively, they can "Continue as Guest".
 - **Returning Users**: System recognizes the ID instantly and skips the Google login, proceeding directly to the Check-in form.
 - **Logging**: Student selects their Department, Program, and Purpose of Visit.
 - **Confirmation**: A success notification appears, and the entry is recorded in Firestore.